 The 114 ha of native bush and limestone provide a variety of recreational and educational opportunities.
 The car park and large picnic area is the starting point for the Ruakuri Walk and the end point for the Waitomo Walkway.

-The picnic area has two electric BBQ's - a $1 coin gives 25 mins of use.
+The picnic area has two electric barbecues - a $1 coin gives 25 minutes of use.

 The original 75 ha of Ruakuri Caves Scenic Reserve was protected in 1905, with the balance of 39 ha added between 1906 and 1908.
 The reserve caters for up to 90,000 visitors per annum and is managed by the Department of Conservation in consultation with local iwi so that visitor impacts are kept to a minimum.

 Things to see

 The reserve contains beautiful native bush, classic limestone outcrops, caves, tunnels, gorges and cantilevered walkways high above the rushing water.
 It is also a place of strong historical, cultural and spiritual significance.

 A 30-minute loop walk from the carpark will take you to the Ruakuri natural tunnel, including an unusual 'side view' of the stream and tunnel entrance.

 Native fauna in the reserve includes the NZ falcon and long-tailed bats.

 The reserve is also the site for a locally run "Black-Water Rafting" adventure trip, while the adjacent Aranui and Ruakuri Caves are popular destinations for visitors and tourists.

 2 km from the world-renowned Waitomo glowworm cave and 17 km from the King Country town of Te Kuiti.